Definition: Also called Hypocapnia.

 The following tests may also help diagnose episodes of Hypocapnia:

 - ECG (electrocardiograma).

-Hypocapnia is more often the result of an exaggerated learning behavior, behavior dictated by the biological principles of learning, which include motivation, emotion, perception, memory and attention.
+Hypocapnia is more often the result of exaggerated learning behavior, behavior dictated by the biological principles of learning, including motivation, emotion, perception, memory, and attention.